AVISH-HH/zomato/README.md

 ### DATA SOURCES -

-PRIMARY DATA: The primary dataset used for this analysis is the "[zomato.csv](#zomato.csv)" file, containing detailed information about each order and customer data gained from sources and utilized by the company.
+PRIMARY DATA : The primary dataset used for this analysis is the "[zomato.csv](#zomato.csv)" file, containing detailed information about each order and customer data gained from sources and utilized by the company.

 ### TOOLS -

-- PYTHON LANGUAGE AND JUPYTER NOTEBOOK:
+- PYTHON LANGUAGE AND JUPYTER NOTEBOOK :

 1. Loading the Dataset.
 2. Data Cleaning.